MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M08-empower-workforce-copilot-challenge/5-enhance-content-creation-collaboration-skills.md

 # Enhance content creation and collaboration skills
 ---
 As a Marketing executive at a global marketing agency called Relecloud, you're responsible for creating and managing content across various platforms.
 You want to use Copilot in Word to develop a marketing report and collaborate on marketing campaign ideas for your latest client, Munson's Pickles and Preserves Farm.
-You then plan to use Copilot in PowerPoint to create a marketing analysis presentation for Munson's senior management team.<br>
+You then plan to use Copilot in PowerPoint to create a marketing analysis presentation for Munson's senior management team.

 ### Prepare a marketing report